ajlab-gh/xperts-docs-demo/docs/index.md

 ## Introduction

 Welcome to this hands-on lab experience, designed to give you practical insights into protecting your Damn Vulnerable Web Application (DVWA).
-This exercise is divided into two distinct labs, each exploring different security solutions.
+This excercise is divided into two distinct labs, each exploring different security solutoins.

 ## Lab 1: Exploring Network Security with Azure NSG and FortiGate

-In the first lab, we will explore Azure Network Security Groups (NSG) and FortiGate functionalities to establish a secure environment for your DVWA application.
+In the first lab, we will explore Azure Network Security Groups (NSG) and FortiGate functionalities to establish a secure enviroment for your DVWA application.
 The aim of this section is not only to demonstrate how these tools operate and can be fine-tuned for application security, but also to highlight their limitations.
-By examining the differences between NSG and FortiGate, we set the stage for the second lab focused on FortiWeb, which provides a more comprehensive security solution.
+By exmaining the differences between NSG and FortiGate, we set the stage for the second lab focused on FortiWeb, which provides a more comprehensive security soluton.

 ### Components

 - Azure Network Security Groups (NSG)
-- FortiGate Firewall
+- FortiGate Firewll
 - DVWA Web Application

 ## Lab 2: Enhancing Web Application Security with FortiWeb

-The primary objective of this second lab is to introduce the various security measures available for protecting web applications.
-You will gain firsthand experience in implementing these tools and will have the opportunity to compare their effectiveness, with a focus on demonstrating FortiWeb's superior protection capabilities compared to previous solutions.
+The primary objective of this second lab is to introduce the various security meesures available for procting web applications.
+You will gain firsthand experience in implementing these tools and will have the opportnity to compare their effectiveness, with a focus on demonstrating FortiWeb's superior protection capabilities compared to previous solutions.

 ### Components

-- FortiWeb Web Application Firewall
+- FortiWeb Web Appliction Firewall
-- DVWA Web Application
+- DVWA Web Appliction

 ## Network topology

 There are multiple ways to install **FortiGate**, **FortiWeb** and **DVWA**.
-In this document, we will utilize a predefined template available for Azure:
+In this document, we will utlize a predefined template available for Azure:

 <center>:simple-github: <a href="https://github.com/AJLab-GH/fortinetCloudBlueprint" target="_blank">The Fortinet Reference Architecture for Azure</a></center>